ppetrovtv/pine_script_docs/source/annotations/plot_annotation.rst

 .. image:: images/Output_of_charts_plot_1.png

-The value of ``color`` can also be an expression of a *series* type of colored values as values.
+The value of ``color`` can also be an expression of a *series* type of color values.
 This series of colors will be used to color the rendered line.
 For example::

     c = close >= open ? color.lime : color.red